psilospore/crypto-tumbler-simulator/scala/README.md

 # Jobcoin Tumbler

 A simple tumbler that runs on Jobcoin.
+Charges a randomized fee of up to 3%.

 ## Developer Notes

 I've attempted to explain any non-common patterns, or usages of libraries outside of the provided libraries.
 Such as my comment on extension methods or on Cats.

+I also had to cut myself off at some point.
+There are explanations of things I would do documented in the readme here and in the codebase.

 ### Run
 `sbt run`